MicrosoftDocs/iis-docs/iis/install/web-platform-installer/using-the-microsoft-web-platform-installer.md

 ---
-title: "Using the Microsoft Web Platform Installer | Microsoft Docs"
+title: "Using the Microsoft Web Platform Installer"
 author: chrissfanos
-description: "Introduction The Microsoft ® Web Platform Installer (Web PI) makes it easy for you to download, install, and keep up to date on the latest software component..." ms.author: iiscontent
+description: "Introduction The Microsoft ® Web Platform Installer (Web PI) makes it easy for you to download, install, and keep up to date on the latest software component..." ms.date: 03/18/2009 ms.assetid: 00175a11-b9d6-4173-8a17-9be6178d208a msc.legacyurl: /learn/install/web-platform-installer/using-the-microsoft-web-platform-installer msc.type: authoredcontent
-manager: soshir
-ms.date: 03/18/2009
-ms.topic: article
-ms.assetid: 00175a11-b9d6-4173-8a17-9be6178d208a
-ms.technology: iis-install
-ms.prod: iis
-msc.legacyurl: /learn/install/web-platform-installer/using-the-microsoft-web-platform-installer
-msc.type: authoredcontent
 ---